If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Fitness trackers have come a long way in helping people live healthier lives.
 They give you that little extra push when you need it most.
 Real-time information on how you are progressing towards your fitness goals keeps you engaged in your fitness.
 Likewise, help form your community, whether between groups of co-workers, friends or your family, makes achieving fitness goals easier than ever.
 Fitness trackers do wonders for motivating and enabling people to be the healthiest version of themselves.

 The best fitness trackers are more than just step counters, they’re tools to help you stay active, stay healthy and change your life for the better.
 When you’re ready to reach your fitness goals, check out our recommendations for the best fitness trackers below.
-And If you have a little soon-to-be athlete in the family, there are also fitness trackers for kids at the bottom of our list.

 1. Apple Watch Series 7